Skip to main content

 • You have selected PR/MR comments in Semgrep AppSec Platform > Settings > Deployment in the Code section.

-If priority inbox, which allows organization admins to receive information on top backlog tasks according to Assistant, isn't enabled for your deployment, you can do so as follows:
+If weekly priority emails, which allows organization admins to receive information on top backlog tasks according to Assistant, isn't enabled for your deployment, you can do so as follows:

 1. Sign in to Semgrep AppSec Platform, and navigate to Settings > Deployment.